wen-jams/bsavi/_sources/class_examples.rst.txt

     inclass = inclass.rename(columns=renaming_scheme)
     inclass['h'] = inclass['h'] * 1e-2

-Now, we'll go through the same steps as above to set up our Observable.
+Now, we'll go through similar steps as above to set up our Observable, except this time we'll use a ``LiveObservable`` which will dynamically call ``cosmo.run_class``.

 .. code-block:: python